cern-it-sdc-id/puppet-dpm/README.md

    token_password               => 'TOKEN_PASSWORD',
    xrootd_sharedkey             => 'A32TO64CHARACTERKEYTESTTESTTESTTEST',
-   volist                       => [dteam, lhcb],
+   volist                       => [dteam, lhcb], mountpoints                  => ['/data','/data/01'],
 }
 ```
+In particular the mountpoints var should include the mountpoint paths for the filesystems and the related parent folders.
-see the Common Configuration section for the rest of configuration options
+See the Common Configuration section for the rest of configuration options

 ###Common configuration